-FirstLight proposes to examine architectural site files (not available on-line), cultural resources reports, National Register nominations, historic maps and atlases, and building records located at the Massachusetts, Vermont, and New Hampshire SHPOs and other research repositories, such as the Great Falls Discovery Center in Turners Falls, the Pocumtuck Valley Memorial Association in Deerfield, local libraries and historical societies, and at FirstLight's offices.
+FirstLight proposes to examine architectural site files (not available on-line for previously surveyed resources in Vermont and New Hampshire and only partially online for surveyed resources in Massachusetts), cultural resources reports, National Register nominations and determinations of eligibility, historic maps and atlases, historic photographs and illustrations and building records located at the Massachusetts, Vermont, and New Hampshire SHPOs and other research repositories, such as the Great Falls Discovery Center in Turners Falls, the Pocumtuck Valley Memorial Association in Deerfield, local libraries and historical societies, and at FirstLight's offices.
+Background research may also identify resources that are less than 50 years old but that may be potentially NRHP-eligible under Criteria Consideration G.